unfoldedcircle/integration-python-library/examples/README.md

 # API wrapper examples

-This directory contains a few examples on how to use the Remote Two Integration-API wrapper.
+This directory contains a few examples on how to use the Remote Two/3 Integration-API wrapper.

 Each example uses a driver metadata definition file.
 It's a json file named after the example.
 The most important fields are: